 The Lake County Solid Waste District will no longer organize special phone book collections, but they can still be recycled by placing them in one of the Paper Retriever bins located throughout the county.
 Download this list of Mentor locations.
 For other recycling options, visit the Lake County website and click on Recycling Collections, then scroll to the bottom and click on Additional Recycling Options.

-Yard waste can also be dropped off for a small fee at Mentor Recycled Landscape Materials LLC (a JTO enterprise) on Heisley Road.
+- Yard waste can also be dropped off for a small fee at MRLM Landscape Materials ( a JTO, Inc. enterprise) at 6011 Heisley Road.
 The second Saturday of each month is free drop off for most items.
-Please call 440-352-1900 for more information visit their website.
+Please call (440) 357-MRLM (6756) or visit www.mrlmllc.com.

 CHRISTMAS TREE DROP-OFF SITES